Storyline - 17: Tall, Forgotten, Alone, Like a Sentinel Amid the Tall Trees in the Lower Dale

-All that is left of the mine buildings is that chimney?
+All there is left of the mine buildings is that chimney?

 The lad was out of breath, having run hard all the way from the top end.
 He had almost fallen headlong down the steep hill that ran along Arkengarthdale, so great was the urgency, and banged on the office door.
 One of the clerks was told to see what the noise was about.

 'What's up lad?
-You look fit to burst, d'ye want a drink o' watter?'
+You look fit t' bust, d'ye want a drink o' watter?'

-'Jack said to tell ye there's been a cave-in - inbye*, 'e said, reyt up top end!'
+'Jack said to tell ye there's been a cave-in near t'smelt mill... er, inbye* I think 'e said, reyt up top end!'

 The clerk turned to look at the office manager.
-As he did so the slightly-built boy pushed past him to stand outside the manager's door,
+As he did so the slightly-built boy pushed past him to stand at the manager's half-open door,

-'Come quick, boss!
-Jack's got everybody scrabblin' and shovellin' hard to get 'em out.
+'Come quick boss!
+Jack's got everybody scrabblin' and shovellin' 'ard to get 'em out.
 There's five men buried where they'd been diggin' up that new workin' on t'moor!
 One o' the 'orizontal chimneys 'as collapsed an' all!'

-'Tell Jack i'm coming!'
+'Tell Jack I'm on my way!'
 The manager lifted the speaker and wound the telephone hard.
 He slammed it down again and shouted through his back window at some men who had just past, 'Have you just come down from the top end?'

 'Naw, boss.
 We're in from ower yon', one of the men pointed to the back of the town.